rkhaqy/PY-SSTV-ENCODER/README.md

 1. pip install pysstv pillow

-2. insert image of what you want
+2. insert image of what you want to this folder

 # ENJOY